kmaterna/Strain_2D/readme.md

 conda activate Strain_2D
 ```

-Then, to install this library, run in the top level directory of the repo: ```python setup.py install```
+Then, to install this library within the newly created conda environment, run in the top level directory of the repo: ```python setup.py install```

+We have not yet tested the installation on Windows.
+Let us know if you have used the software on Windows!

  ### Usage:
 The main executable for this library is ```strain_rate_compute.py```.
 The behavior of the program is controlled using a config file that specifies inputs/outputs, general strain options, and any required parameters for various strain rate techniques.
 You can print a sample config file from the main executable ```strain_rate_compute.py``` under the flag ```--print_config``` (also try ```--help``` for more information).